Turbo (2013 film)

-Turbo is a 2013 American 3D computer-animated sports comedy film produced by DreamWorks Animation and distributed by 20th Century Fox.
-The film was directed by David Soren (in his feature directorial debut) from a screenplay he co-wrote with Darren Lemke and Robert Siegel.
-It stars the voices of Ryan Reynolds, Paul Giamatti, Michael Peña, Snoop Dogg, Maya Rudolph, Bill Hader, Luis Guzmán, Ben Schwartz, Richard Jenkins, Ken Jeong, Michelle Rodriguez, and Samuel L. Jackson.
-Set in Los Angeles, the film follows an ordinary garden snail Theo/Turbo (Reynolds) who pursues his dream of winning the Indy 500 after a freak accident gives him superspeed.
+Turbo is a 2013 American animated sports comedy film produced by DreamWorks Animation.
+The film was directed by David Soren and written by Soren, Darren Lemke and Robert Siegel.
+It stars Ryan Reynolds, Paul Giamatti, Michael Peña, Snoop Dogg, Maya Rudolph, Michelle Rodriguez, and Samuel L. Jackson.
+In the film, a garden snail pursues his dream of winning the Indianapolis 500 after a freak accident gives him super speed.

-Soren came up with the idea for the film.
-He conceptualized Fast & Furious (2001) with snails, and won the competition.
-DreamWorks Animation bought the idea, and let it "simmer" for more than five years.
-After Soren and his family moved into a new home with a backyard infested with snails, he pushed for the idea and "got it back on the fast track."
-For the racing side of the film, Soren was inspired by his six-year-old son's fascination with race cars.
+In 2009, DreamWorks Animation organized a competition for its staff to submit a one-page pitch for film ideas.
+Soren's concept was "The Fast and the Furious with snails" and he won the competition.
+With no further development for several years, Soren pushed the project again after he and his family moved into a new home with a backyard infested with snails.
+For the racing elements of the film, Soren was inspired by his son's fascination with race cars.